styled-components/styled-components/README.md

 `;
 ```

+If you wish to provide configuration options to the babel plugin similar to how you would in a `.babelrc`, [see this guide](https://github.com/kentcdodds/babel-plugin-macros/blob/master/other/docs/author.md#config-experimental).
+The config name is `"styledComponents"`.

 ## Built with `styled-components`

 A lot of hard work goes into community libraries, projects, and guides.
 A lot of them make it easier to get started or help you with your next project!
 There’s also a whole lot of interesting apps and sites that people have built using styled-components.